-The National Institute for Metalworking Skills (NIMS) was formed in 1995 by the metalworking trade associations to develop and maintain a globally competitive American workforce.
-NIMS sets skills standards for the industry, certifies individual skills against the standards and accredits training programs that meet NIMS quality requirements.
+Formed in 1995 by the metalworking trade associations to develop and maintain a globally competitive American workforce, NIMS sets skills standards for the industry, certifies individual skills against the standards and accredits training programs that meet NIMS quality requirements.

 NIMS operates under rigorous and highly disciplined processes as the only developer of American National Standards for the nation’s metalworking industry accredited by the American National Standards Institute (ANSI).
 Join our email list to keep up with NIMS news.

-PROFESSIONAL DEVELOPMENT WORKSHOPS: Exclusive, on-site NIMS training seminars for instructors and trainers.
-Workshops spotlight machinist credentialing and GD&T. LINK
+Professional Development Workshops: Exclusive, on-site NIMS training seminars for instructors and trainers, spotlighting machinist credentialing and GD&T. LINK

 The only NIMS-endorsed textbook Precision Machining Technology >>